Dr. Karen Holl

 Graduate Students

 I seek to better understand the succession and ecosystem services of restored floodplain habitats in the California Central Valley, and how these are driven by natural processes of the river system.
 I am interested in what landscape and regional factors predictably influence a successful and persisting restoration project and how this could be applied to future projects.
-My research will examine the changes in understory and overstory plant composition at older restoration sites along the Sacramento River.
-I plan to use geospatial data and vegetation modeling to reconstruct the historical environment and to forecast and visualize the impacts of a changing climate and water use on ecosystem function.
+My research examines the changes in understory and overstory plant composition at older restoration sites along the Sacramento River.
+I am also studying the effect of forest restoration on tree canopy heterogeneity using LiDAR.

 |